 We offer planned respite that can be pre-booked in advance, as well as emergency respite services.
 Our short breaks are also perfect for those exploring the option of transitioning into care in the South East.

 Our Care Quality Commission Report (CQC) report rated Meadow View 'Good' in every area.
 Inspectors described the residential home as 'well-led' with a team devoted to treating residents with the utmost dignity and respect, delivering "high quality, person-centred care".

 It is usual for residents in care homes to contribute to the cost of their care.
 Some people have the resources to pay for this in full, whilst others make means-tested contributions.

 Our weekly fees are individual to each of our residents and are subject to a pre-admission assessment, which is required to truly understand the level of care and support needed.

-Our 2021 weekly fees for residential care start from £1,012 but maybe in the region of 20% more*, dependent on your care needs and the type of bedroom that is right for you, from our standard rooms to our premium bedroom options.
+Our 2022 weekly care fees for residential care start from £1,080 but maybe in the region of 20% more*.
+This depends on your care needs and the type of bedroom that is right for you, from our standard rooms to our premium bedroom options.

-*If you require more specialist care, such as 1-2-1 support services, your weekly fee could be higher.
+*If you require more specialist care such as 1-2-1 support, your weekly fee could be higher.